 * * *

-We had to make a run for it.
-Bloody typical, given how things were going.
+Bloody typical!
 Both of us had fallen asleep in the lounge.
 Sprinting for our gate, I heard the "final call" for our flight.
-My ankle was reminding me of its celebrity sprain from months ago, but the headache was a clear winner in the pain race.
-"Paging Dalaman passengers..."
+Then, "Paging Dalaman passengers..."
 Oh.
 My.
 Dog!
 They were freaking broadcasting our names!
 They might as well have taken out a full page advert in the We're-Gonna-Getcha Times.
 The boarding agents waved us down the flyway and we barreled onto a waiting Boeing 737.
 Business class was empty.
 I flopped into the first seat I came to.

 Elena looked past the heavy drapes demarcating business class.
 She scanned the jam-packed economy section for familiar faces.
 I hadn't asked her to.
 Come to think of it, I hadn't even thought of it.
 I was thinking more about the throbbing ball of molten lava in my brain and how to keep from retching.
 Still, I had tears in my eyes.
 Maybe it was a reaction to the pain.